Jamaican Brown Stew with Quorn Vegan Pieces

 - Start by bringing a deep-based frying pan or casserole pan to a medium/low heat.
 Add the olive oil, and then add the brown sugar until it creates a caramel, this should take only 30 seconds to 1 minute.

 - Add the Quorn Vegan Pieces and allow to caramelise for another 2 minutes, stirring around.
-If the brown sugar sticks to some of the chicken or the pan, that’s ok, as it will be deglazed.
+If the brown sugar sticks to some of the Quorn Pieces or the pan, that’s ok, as it will be deglazed.
 Add some of the boiling water or stock here if needed.

-- Add the mushrooms, onion, tomato, pimento seeds, garlic and thyme.
+- Add the mushrooms, onion, tomato, Scotch bonnet, pimento seeds, garlic and thyme.
 Add a splash of the boiling water/stock here if needed, and saute for another 2 - 4 minutes till fragrant.

 - Add the umami paste and cook for another 4 - 5 minutes, this will take away any of the raw flavour from the tomato paste.